About Us

 our vision is to provide life-saving medical oxygen to developing nations

-Our vision is to bring world standard healthcare to these 1.2 billion people by building out the Rural Health Center of the Future.
+Our vision is to bring world standard healthcare to these 1.2 billion people by providing the O2 Cube to small and mid-sized hospitals in the LMIC’s.

 It is LeanMed’s mission that through innovation and the support of socially focused medical product organizations in the developed world we can bring this capability to the RHCs located in the developing world.